 Ever wonder what it was like to travel on a train back in 1872 in the Somerset Hills?
-Train service has always been a connector between the Somerset Hills, Hoboken and New York City.
+Train service has always been a connector between Somerset Hills, Hoboken, and New York City.

-Service runs on what’s known as the Gladstone branch of the Morris & Essex Line of the New Jersey Transit system which started as early as 1872 between Bernardsville and Hoboken.
-Later sections were added reaching out to Peapack and Gladstone in the 1890s so the wealthy could travel to their estates.
-One fellow historian told me once that back in the day, if you wanted to find the most wealthy, just travel to the end of the railroad line.
+Service runs on what is known as the Gladstone branch of the Morris & Essex Line of the New Jersey Transit system, which began operating as early as 1872 between Bernardsville and Hoboken.
+Later sections were added, reaching out to Peapack and Gladstone in the 1890s, allowing the wealthy to travel to their estates.
+One fellow historian told me once that back in the day, if you wanted to find the wealthiest, you just had to travel to the end of the railroad line.
 Let’s take a look at the history of the railroad in the Somerset Hills.

-The Passiac Valley and Peapack Railroad was incorporated in March 1865.
-As President, Mr. John H. Anderson of Basking Ridge was elected President and allocated $1.2million to get the project rolling.
+The Passaic Valley and Peapack Railroad was incorporated in March 1865.
+As President, Mr. John H. Anderson of Basking Ridge was elected and allocated $1.2 million to get the project rolling.

 Basking Ridge issued $127,000 in 1877 with a whole bunch of arguments between residents and the bondholders.
-After a legal battle that led all the way to the US Supreme Court, finally in1890 the bondholders won out.
-The railroad made it to Basking Ridge, and Bernardsville introducing service back in 1872.
+After a legal battle that led all the way to the US Supreme Court, the bondholders finally won out in 1890.
+The railroad reached Basking Ridge and Bernardsville, introducing service in 1872.

 The Millionaire’s Express and the Parlor Car

 Known as “the parlor car”, this car had comfortable oversized individual chairs lining each side of the aisle.
-The gentlemen’s section where smoking was permitted had 28 chairs and the smaller, non-smoking ladies’ section had 17 chairs.
-Each seat in the smoking section had a silver-plated spittoon that was filled each morning and afternoon with fresh, soapy water.
+The gentlemen’s section, where smoking was permitted, had 28 chairs, and the smaller, non-smoking ladies’ section had 17 chairs.
+Each seat in the smoking section had a silver-plated spittoon that was filled with fresh, soapy water each morning and afternoon.

-In 1930, this parlor car was air conditioned, which was a very rare feature anywhere in those days.
-It was the Carrier Ice Safety System and was simply a large steel box suspended from the underside of the floor in which 200 pound blocks of ice were placed each hot afternoon.
-A fan blew air over the ice and the chilled air was blown into the passenger area.
-Now this was commuting at its best for the wealthy.
+In 1930, this parlor car was equipped with air conditioning, a scarce feature at the time.
+It was the Carrier Ice Safety System, a large steel box suspended from the underside of the floor, in which 200-pound blocks of ice were placed each hot afternoon.
+A fan blew air over the ice, and the chilled air was blown into the passenger area.
+Now, this was commuting at its best for the wealthy.

 This historically significant railroad car was built in 1912 by the Barney & Smith Car Co. of Dayton, Ohio, for the Delaware, Lackawanna & Western RR.